Sammy Davis Jr. as Josh Howard, sanitation worker and World War II veteran

 The sleek, monochromatic outfit gets a subtle pop of color with Josh’s bright red socks, worn with black leather derby shoes.

-Josh wears a gold wristwatch with a link bracelet on his left wrist.
+Josh wears a gold wristwatch with an expanding bracelet on his left wrist, likely Davis’ own watch.

 How to Get the Look